Documentation

 seed int None RNG seed for reproducible sampling

-return_statevector bool False Include complex amplitude vector (requires N ≤ 25)
+return_statevector bool False Include complex amplitude vector (requires N ≤ 20, "statevector" mode only)

-return_probabilities bool False Include probability vector (requires N ≤ 25)
+return_probabilities bool False Include probability vector (requires N ≤ 20, "statevector" mode only)

 return_entropy_map bool False Include per-qubit entanglement entropy values